sszukala/Genesis-Sphere/README.md

 | Gravity effect | ❌ | ✅ | G(t) |
 | Human perception | ❌ | ✅ | P(t) = 1/f_brain(t) |

-### 🧩 Conclusion

-✅ Yes, the Unified formula still includes and honors your first theory — it just adds realism and scope so we can model:
+The unified formula expands our model to include:

-- Black holes, time warping
+- Black holes and time warping
 - Brainwave-speed perception
 - Big Bang / Crunch scenarios
 - Simulation of time through geometry and consciousness

-# Genesis-Sphere Project

-This project simulates gravitational time dilation and other relativistic effects to explore temporal dynamics near massive objects.

 ## Mathematical Formulation Originality

-To verify the proof or originality of the formulations provided, we need to examine the mathematical concepts involved.
-Let's break it down:
+To verify the proof of originality of the formulations provided, we need to examine the mathematical concepts involved:

 ### 1. Time-Density Geometry Function
 **Formulation:**